charlierdm/Bank-Test-TypeScript/README.md

 This is my solution to the Makers Academy Bank Tech Test.
-I wrote this in TypeScript to learn how to assign types and to create a robust solution that meets the acceptance criteria.
+I wrote this in TypeScript to learn it's fundemental features, whilst building a robust solution that meets the acceptance criteria.
 Tests are written using Jest and all passing.

+## Learning Objectives

+* Learn the fundementals of TypeScripts syntax.
+* Assign basic types to class properties and variables.
+* Create an array of objects with an expected class type.
+* Learn how to set up the tsconfig file.
+* Learn how compiling works and how the tsconfig settings alter the resulting files.

 ## user stories